1. Home

 What to Do in a Collection Lawsuit

 Aggressive debt buyers make big business out of purchasing and collecting on old credit card, medical, and charged-off consumer debt.
 California passed its Debt Buyers Fair Practices Act in part because old consumer debt accounts that have been bought and sold by debt buyers multiple times are a source for much consumer confusion and abusive debt practices.
-The California act requires, among other things, that collectors must provide a chain of title for such accounts; disclose when they are barred from legally enforcing an old debt, and it restricts how bad debt is reported to credit rating agencies.
+The California act requires, among other things, that collectors must provide a chain of title for such accounts and disclose when they are barred from legally enforcing an old debt, and it restricts how bad debt is reported to credit rating agencies.

 These recent legal developments are encouraging but are specific to California residents only.
 Listed below are things consumers can do under current federal law, before and even after a debt buyer escalates their collection efforts into a lawsuit: